snowshoestamp/snowshoe_jquery/README.md

 <div id="snowshoe-messages"></div>
 ```

 3\.
 To add helpful messaging for when a user isn't touching the stamp to the screen fully, insert an html block in the initialization data.
+First, a user will see a "Keep holding" message for 2 seconds, followed by whatever you place here.

 ```javascript
 <script>